MBBS in Italy

 Total 23K 11.4% 15K

+NMC has already announced the introduction of the NEXT Exam in India in 2023.
+This exam will replace all Medical PG exams in India.
+The exam will be conducted in two parts: NEXT-1 and NEXT-2.
 The Objective of the NEXT-1 is to assess the Student’s Knowledge of Pre, Para, and Clinical Subjects on the National Level.
-Only post-qualifying of NEXT-1 any Medical student will be eligible for an Internship.
-Post completion of internship Students needs to go thru NEXT-2 which will assess their Clinical skills, Patient Management, and Keeping of Medical history.
-Those who will Clear NEXT-2 awarded a license to practice and Rankers of NEXT-1 will get PG seats of their choice.
-You may refer to Page for detailed information on the NExT Exam
+Only after qualifying for NEXT-1 will any medical student be eligible for an internship.
+After completing the internship, Students must go through NEXT-2, which will assess their Clinical skills, Patient Management, and Medical history.
+Those who clear NEXT-2 are awarded a license to practice, and rankers of NEXT-1 will get PG seats of their choice.
+You may refer to the Page for detailed information on the Next Exam.

 Medical PG in USA (USMLE)

-With the introduction of NEXT, maximum students in India are getting attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum remarkably.
-US Healthcare system is considered as one of the best healthcare systems in the world because of numerous reasons like high rewards, excellent infrastructure, merit based assessment, open opportunities for Super specialties.
-Most of the countries try to replicate US health care assessment system for their Medical Graduates.
-USMLE exam is divided in 3 Parts.
-One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during internship and Step-3 during residency (Medical PG).
-Unfortunately there is no prometric center in Georgia, But, all neighboring countries are having these centers.
+We are well aware of the difficulty of getting a PG in India.
+With the introduction of NEXT, most students in India are attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum much more easily.
+US Healthcare system is considered one of the best healthcare systems for numerous reasons like High rewards, excellent infrastructure, Merit-based assessment, and Open opportunities for Super specialities.
+In most of the countries trying to replicate the US health care assessment system for their Medical Graduates, the USMLE exam is divided into 3 Parts.
+One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during an internship, and USMLE Step 3 during your residency (Medical PG).
+The USMLE is an online exam that can be taken at the PROMETRIC centres across India.

 Medical PG in USA (USMLE)